thunderbird89/esf/stories/story-knock-knock.md

 Second Lieutenant Carlos Vasquez, United States Air Force.
 Age 24.

-Each headstone bore the distinctive marker at the top—a stylized Talon circling Earth, simple and elegant.
+Each headstone bore the distinctive marker at the top - a stylized Talon circling Earth, simple and elegant.
 Something that had required express authorization from the Department of Veterans Affairs, approved just days ago.
-Below the marker, the standard inscription: name, dates of birth and death, rank, and the emblem of their respective faiths—a cross for Patterson, a Star of David for Lee, a cross for Vasquez.
+Below the marker, the standard inscription: name, dates of birth and death, rank, and the emblem of their respective faiths - a cross for Patterson, a Star of David for Lee, a cross for Vasquez.

 The marker that would identify these graves, and others like them that would inevitably follow, as belonging to those who'd fought for something beyond themselves.
 For something that couldn't yet be explained publicly.

 The memorial service was small.
 Subdued.
-The families sat in the front row—Patterson's parents and younger sister, Lee's husband and two young children, Vasquez's mother and three brothers.
+The families sat in the front row - Patterson's parents and younger sister, Lee's husband and two young children, Vasquez's mother and three brothers.
 Behind them, a handful of other attendees.
 Major Morse and several Viper Squadron pilots in dress uniform.
 Representatives from the Portuguese and Japanese embassies.
 The Joint Chiefs of Staff in their formal uniforms, medals gleaming in the gray light.

 And President Trump, standing at the podium, flanked by honor guards.